asaikiranb/FakeNews-Prediction/README.md

     nltk.download('stopwords')
     ```
 3. **Run the Jupyter Notebook**:
-    - Open and run all cells in the `fake_news_detection.ipynb` notebook.
+    - Open and run all cells in the `FakeNews_Prediction.ipynb` notebook.

 ## Results
 - The model achieved an accuracy of approximately 98.66% on the training data and 97.91% on the test data.